Qiskit/documentation/docs/api/qiskit/qiskit.circuit.library.PiecewiseChebyshev.md

 ### global\_phase

-Return the global phase of the circuit in radians.
+Return the global phase of the current circuit scope in radians.

 <span id="qiskit.circuit.library.PiecewiseChebyshev.header" />